janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 would be a good opportunity to write an article about it.
-For those who don't know, ImageProcessing is a wrapper gem that provides common image processing functionality needed when accepting image uploads from users (most notably generating thumbnails).
+For those who don't know, ImageProcessing is a wrapper gem that provides common image processing functionality needed when accepting image uploads from users (most notably resizing images).

-It was originally written to be used with [Shrine], since Paperclip, CarrierWave, Dragonfly, and Refile all came with their own image processing implementations which couldn't be reused for Shrine.
+It was originally written to be used with [Shrine], because Paperclip, CarrierWave, Dragonfly, and Refile all came with their own image processing implementations that couldn't be reused for Shrine.
 The goal was to extract knowledge from existing implementations into a gem that's generic and reusable.
 The initial implementation was extracted from [refile-mini_magick].